-Strategy 1: Recruit and retain a highly talented workforce Performance Measures (October - December 2024) Current Value Previous Value Current Target Value Current Trend Baseline % Change Employee turnover rate 1% 1.2% 1.4% Ļ 16.6% Median number of days from ePAR approval to establishment of start date for more timely onboarding 15 calendar days 20 calendar days 25 calendar days ţ 25% Percentage of employees hired with specialized degrees, licenses, and certifications (e.g., surveyor, structural engineering, geotechnical engineering, project management, construction inspectors) 58.2% 71.1% 100% Ļ 18.1%
+Strategy 1: Recruit and retain a highly talented workforce Performance Measures (January - March 2025) Current Value Previous Value Current Target Value Current Trend Baseline % Change Employee turnover rate 2.1% 1.1% 1.45% 1 90.9% Median number of days from ePAR approval to establishment of start date for more timely onboarding 16 calendar days 15 calendar days 25 calendar days 1 6.7% Percentage of employees hired with specialized degrees, licenses, and certifications (e.g., surveyor, structural engineering, geotechnical engineering, project management, construction inspectors) 72.7% 58.2% 100% † 24.9%

-Strategy 2: Train and promote professional workforce development Performance Measures (October - December 2024) Current Value Previous Value Current Target Value Current Trend Baseline % Change Employee compliance rate with County mandated training 97% 96% 100% Ť 1% Percent of managers that completed leadership training 88% 89% 100% Ļ -1.1%
+Strategy 2: Train and promote professional workforce development Performance Measures (January - March 2025) Current Value Previous Value Current Target Value Current Trend Baseline % Change Employee compliance rate with County mandated training 96.7% 97% 100% 1 -0.3% Percent of managers that completed leadership training 94% 88% 100% † 6.8%

 - Public Works is the County's employer of choice.
-In the current 12-month period (December 2023 to December 2024), our annual employee retention rate was 93.3 percent, a 0.65 percent increase as compared to the prior 12-month period.
-U.S. employers strive to achieve 90 percent employee retention. - Employee turnover went down by 16.6 percent, from 1.2 percent in the prior quarter to approximately 1 percent this quarter.
-The decrease was mainly driven by fewer employees retiring.
-With an average of 0.35 percent of employees leaving employment each month, Public Works is well below the national turnover rate for governmental employees, which averaged 1.4 percent per month. - Job offers acceptance decreased by approximately 2.7 percent as compared to the prior quarter.
-With a 93.5 percent job offers acceptance rate, Public Works continues to be a highly desirable employer. - The overall Public Works workforce is closely representative of the diverse demographics of Los Angeles County population.
+In the current 12-month period (March 2024 to March 2025), our annual employee retention rate was 92.2 percent, a minimal 0.2 percent decrease as compared to the prior 12-month period.
+U.S. employers strive to achieve 90 percent employee retention. - Employee turnover increased from 1 percent to 2.1 percent this quarter mainly driven by a greater number of employees retiring in March, which is expected.
+With an average of 0.7 percent of employees leaving employment each month, Public Works is well below the national turnover rate for governmental employees, which averaged 1.45 percent per month. - Job offers acceptance decreased by approximately 3.1 percent as compared to the prior quarter due to candidates accepting other job offers.
+With a 90.6 percent job offers acceptance rate, Public Works continues to be a highly desirable employer. - The overall Public Works workforce is closely representative of the diverse demographics of Los Angeles County population.
 We continue our commitment and efforts to expanding the pool of candidates and advance equitable outcomes for all people.

-Public Works Employees vs. Los Angeles County Population As of December 2024
+Public Works Employees vs. Los Angeles County Population As of March 2025